KishanMaurya/personal-profile-site/README.md

 <h1 align="center">
-  Codes With Linda: My Portfolio Site + Blog
+  Codes With Mansi Agarawal: My Portfolio Site + Blog
 </h1>

 This website was built with the hello world starter from Gatsby.
 If you'll like to use this project as a template for your own website, don't forget to give me a shout out.